 Day-Ohn-Day 5k-10k and Fun Run- A part of the Tulsa Running community races, the Day-Ohn-Day 5/10k & 1 mile Fun Run provides Native Americans & friends an opportunity to gather in friendly competition, while promoting healthy living.

-Tulsa Winter/Spring Benefit Powwow- Held every winter, the Tulsa Indian Club Benefit Powwow generates support for Native American organizations identified as being in need.
+Tulsa Winter/Spring Benefit Powwow- Held every winter or spring, the Tulsa Indian Club Benefit Powwow generates support for Native American organizations identified as being in need.
 In addition to raising money, past benefit powwows have gathered canned goods, schools supplies and toys.

 Copyright 2013.
 Tulsa Indian Club, Inc. All Rights Reserved.